uts-magic-lab/telegram_robot/README.md

 sudo pip install python-telegram-bot --upgrade
 ```

 You need to get a TOKEN talking to the @botfather bot as [described here](https://core.telegram.org/bots#6-botfather).
-Remember you can use the [Telegram web client](https://web.telegram.org/), although you still need a phone with telegram to allow connecting to it.s
+Remember you can use the [Telegram web client](https://web.telegram.org/), although you still need a phone with telegram to allow connecting to it.

 ## Configure
 Copy from [config/example_token.yaml](config/example_token.yaml) to `token.yaml` and add your token.